ServiceStack/docs.servicestack.net/MyApp/_pages/commands.md

 building blocks for insulating units of logic as they're simple and testable and allow for managed execution which can easily add logging, monitoring, and resilience around your logic.

-### Background MQ
+### Background Jobs or MQ

-It should be noted adopting a messaging pattern doesn't require additional infrastructure complexity of an external MQ Server as you can use the [Background MQ](/background-mq) to execute messages in configurable managed background threads.
+It should be noted adopting a messaging pattern doesn't require additional infrastructure complexity of an external MQ Server as you can use [Background Jobs](/background-jobs) or [Background MQ](/background-mq) to execute messages in managed background threads.

 ### Executing Commands